 Main picture: Cape Recife Lighthouse

-Bartholomeu Dias was a Knight of the royal court, superintendent of the royal warehouses, and sailing-master of the man-of-war, São Cristóvão (Saint Christopher).
-King John II of Portugal appointed him, on October 10 1487, to head an expedition to sail around the southern tip of Africa in the hope of finding a trade route to India.
+Bartholomeu Dias was a knight of the royal court, superintendent of the royal warehouses, and sailing-master of the man-of-war, São Cristóvão (Saint Christopher).
+King John II of Portugal appointed him, on 10th October 1487, to head an expedition to sail around the southern tip of Africa in the hope of finding a trade route to India.
 Dias was also charged with searching for the lands ruled by Prester John, who was a fabled Christian priest and ruler.

-Dias’ squadron of three caravels rounded the Cabo de Roca [Cape Recife] and entered Baia da Roca – Algoa Bay – sometime during late February 1488.
-Dias’ expedition reached its furthest point on 12 March 1488 when it anchored at Kwaaihoek, near the mouth of the Boesmans River, where a padrão—the Padrão de São Gregório—was erected before turning back.
-Dias wanted to continue sailing to India, but he was forced to turn back when his crew mutinied and refused to go further.
-This padrão or stone pillar was discovered by Eric Axelson in 1938.
+Dias’s squadron of three caravels rounded the Cabo de Roca (Cape Recife) and entered Baia da Roca – Algoa Bay – sometime during late February 1488.
+Dias’s expedition reached its furthest point on 12th March 1488 when it anchored at Kwaaihoek, near the mouth of the Boesmans River, where a padrão—the Padrão de São Gregório—was erected before turning back.
+Dias wanted to continue sailing to India, but he was forced to abandon that plan when his crew mutinied and refused to go further.
+The remnants of this padrão or stone pillar were found by Eric Axelson in 1938.

-The discovery of the passage around southern Africa was significant because, for the first time, Europeans realised that they could trade directly with India and the other parts of Asia, bypassing the overland route through the Middle East, with its expensive intermediaries.
+The discovery of the passage around southern Africa was significant because, for the first time, Europeans realised that they could trade directly with India and other parts of Asia, bypassing the overland route through the Middle East, with its expensive intermediaries.
 Regrettably, the official report of the expedition has been lost.

-Vasco da Gama, the successor to Bartolomeu Dias, was the second person to view Cape Recife, named Cabo do Arricife – Cape of the Reef – on his charts, when he entered Algoa Bay in December 1497 during his voyage to India.
+Vasco da Gama, the successor to Bartolomeu Dias, was the second European explorer to view Cape Recife, named Cabo do Arricife – Cape of the Reef – on his charts, when he entered Algoa Bay in December 1497 during his voyage to India.

 Requests to erect a lighthouse